xiangyongcao/Model-based-clustering/README.md

-# Model-based-clustering
+## Model-based-clustering
 This is an implementation of "Model-based clustering with nonconvex penalty."

-# If you use this code, please cite the paper:
+### If you use this code, please cite the paper:

-Model-based clustering with nonconvex penalty.Xiangyu Chang, Xiangyong Cao, Dong Liang, Xiaoning Lu.
+[1] Model-based clustering with nonconvex penalty.Xiangyu Chang, Xiangyong Cao, Dong Liang, Xiaoning Lu.
 IEEE International Conference on Cyber Technology in Automation, Control, and Intelligent Systems (CYBER), 2016.

+### If you have any question about this code, please email caoxiangyong45@gmail.com